Koukobin/Ermis/Installers/Client/Windows/Inno-Setup/Ermis-Client/README.md

 - **Real-time Messaging**: Chat with friends, family, or colleagues instantly.
 - **Media Sharing**: Easily share images, videos, and documents within your chats.
-- **Secure Connections**: Integrated with end-to-end encryption in order to ensure privacy and security.
+- **Secure Connections**: Integrated with TLS in order to ensure privacy and security.

 ## Requirements

-* JREv17+ (Note: Installers for both Linux and Windows include a bundled compact JRE within the application)
+* **JREv17+** (Note: Installers for both Linux and Windows include a bundled compact JRE within the application)

+## Installation

+1. Download the appropriate installer for your platform.
+2. Follow the on-screen instructions during the setup process.
+3. Finally, launch the application.

+## Setup Project Locally For Development

+For a thorough step-by-step guide for setting up the dekstop client codebase locally consult the [wiki](https://github.com/Koukobin/Ermis/wiki/Ermis%E2%80%90Client-Home-(Desktop)#setup-project-locally)

 ## Contributing